hasan4505/moon-warehouse-client/README.md

 This Project firebase link: [Go to Project]().

+## This site is about a warehouse management.
+Where an user or admin who are logged in, can easily updated or deleted the current stock of items.

 # Given a different project name.

 # Icons & project title have been shown.